gwenty/Tracer-user-testing/README.md

 	For more Soot options see: https://soot-build.cs.uni-paderborn.de/public/origin/develop/soot/soot-develop/options/soot_options.htm

     **Trace options:** There are two methods of tracing.
 Not specifying any trace options will result in tracing method invocations with arguments and return values.

     1\)	Method 1 traces the method invocations in the order that they return to the caller method.
         *invocations*  - Include the caller and callee method names in the trace lines.
         *arguments* - Include the arguments values in the trace lines.
         *return-values* - Include the return values in the trace lines.
 		*encode-unsigned* - Encodes the argument and return values.
 Encodes strings as byte arrays and converts numbers to their unsigned representation, excluding floats.

+	For example, java -jar Tracer.jar invocations arguments -cp ./example_program_1/classes -process-dir ./example_program_1/classes should produce something like:\
+		main <init> , rstats2019.xyz \
+		main readLine , \
+		factory <init> , ABD Aberdeen 3170226 \
+		main factory , 8976     ABD     AB11 6LX  ...

     2\)	Method 2 prints any method in the instrumented classes that are executed.
         *visited-methods* - Will specify the use of method 2 and include the function name of the visited methods in the order they are executed.

+	For example, java -jar Tracer.jar visited-methods -cp ./example_program_1/classes -process-dir ./example_program_1/classes should produce:\
+	main\
+	\<init\>\
+	readLine\
+	factory\
+	...

     Options that can be used with both methods:
 		*include-class* - Write the methods as: Class.method name.

 4. Run the compiled output example program like in step 2, but pointing the classpath to the sootOutput folder:

-	For example program 1: \
+	For example program 1: It should only take a few seconds to run. \
 		Linux: java -cp ../sootOutput:.
 RunStationStatistics rstats2019.xyz \
 		Windows: java -cp "../sootOutput;."
 RunStationStatistics rstats2019.xyz

-	For example program 2: \
+	For example program 2: Just under 1000 files should be created but it should not take more than one or a few minutes to run. \
 	    Linux : java -cp junit-platform-console-standalone-1.7.0.jar:.:../sootOutput:test-classes/ RunSomeTests \
 	    Windows: java -cp "junit-platform-console-standalone-1.7.0.jar;.;../sootOutput;test-classes/" RunSomeTests